-That arc in the film is one of my favourite things, actually, because Hit-Girl is this character people think is really cool, and yet she has these very familiar and grounded problems about fitting in that pretty much all of us have had at some point.
+That arc in the movie is one of my favorite things, actually, because Hit-Girl is this character people think is really cool, and yet she has these very familiar and grounded problems about fitting in that pretty much all of us have had at some point.

 Yeah, and the underlying moral is just to be yourself, I mean that’s what Kick-Ass was always about on some level.
 A guy who’s an outsider making that work for him.
 And here it’s the same for girls as well.

 The journey they go on has changed a little in the movie.
 I don’t want to spoil the ending but there is a marked difference – the comic’s a bit Empire Strikes Back, whereas the movie has a more solid conclusion.